Graduate Certificate in Cancer Sciences

 This subject provides students with an introduction to the collection, analysis and reporting of quantitative data in research and evaluation studies.
 Topics will include: Philosophy of quantitative methodology; types of data; samples and populations; descriptive and inferential statistics; exploratory and confirmatory data analysis; survey design and questionnaire construction; and displaying data using SPSS.

-Learn advanced, practical knowledge and skills to exercise and foster leadership within more complex organisational environments and systems.
-Drawing on theories and empirical evidence, students will devise a plan to overcome a complex personal leadership conundrum.
-Students will also undertake more complex collaborative leadership challenges, to develop critical analysis and strategic thinking, decision-making, coaching and supporting skills.
+Following the Foundations of Leadership subject, in Leadership in Practice, students will extend their development by learning and applying more advanced knowledge and skills in order to exercise and foster leadership within more complex organisational environments and systems.
+Drawing on theories and empirical evidence students will devise a plan to overcome a complex personal leadership conundrum.
+Students will also undertake more complex collaborative leadership challenges, in order to develop their critical analysis and strategic thinking, decision making, coaching and supporting skills.